coolbeans201/GreatTechBlogPosts/README.md

 [Data Governance at Criteo](https://medium.com/criteo-engineering/data-governance-at-criteo-e13b4d5047a1) - A good overview of how an effective data governance process can be set in place.

+### dbt

+[The Analytics Development Lifecycle (ADLC)](https://www.getdbt.com/resources/guides/the-analytics-development-lifecycle) - A good summary of how SDLC can be applied to analytics

 ### D2iq

 [All Together Now: FinOps, Kubernetes, and Platform Engineering](https://d2iq.com/blog/all-together-finops-kubernetes-platform-engineering) - Applying FinOps to Kubernetes savings